EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 <!-- Klaus preferred option -->

-Another way to signal that the EDHOC message 3 is to be extracted from the CoAP payload as the first element of a CBOR sequence wrapped in a CBOR byte string, and that the processing defined in {{edhoc-in-oscore}} is to be executed, is to use one of the OSCORE Flag Bits of the OSCORE Option.
+Another way to signal that the Server has to extract and process EDHOC message_3 before processing the OSCORE protected CoAP request is to use one of the OSCORE Flag Bits of the OSCORE Option, as defined below.

 Bit Position: 1

 Name: EDHOC

-Description: Set to 1 if the payload is a CBOR sequence sequence, including a CBOR byte string wrapping the EDHOC message 3 and a CBOR byte string wrapping the OSCORE ciphertext.
+Description: Set to 1 if the message payload contains also EDHOC data, that must be extracted and processed as defined in {{edhoc-in-oscore}}, before the rest of the message can be processed.

 Reference: this document